ericdke/PnutSays/README.md

 #### Special characters

-When typing in the terminal, special characters must be escaped: they have to be preceded by an antislash "\\".
+When typing in most terminals, special characters must be escaped: they have to be preceded by an antislash "\\".

     pnutsays "Welcome to a world of \"moo\", this is so awesome\!"

+This is not always true, though.
+For example you don't have to escape exclamation marks in Linux Mint's terminal, but you do in macOS's one.
+YMMV

 ![longword](http://aya.io/misc/pnutsays-special.png)

 #### Long words